epinio/docs/docs/installation/install_epinio.md

 [Dex](https://dexidp.io) OpenID Connect Provider is installed as a subchart when `.Values.global.dex.enabled` is set to `true` (default).

 In case you don't need to use an identity provider you may set the value to `false` and use only local epinio users.
-Here you will find more info about [OIDC Authentication](../references/authentication_oidc.md).
+[OIDC Authentication](../references/authentication_oidc.md) provides more information.

 ### Container Registry